Pharmacy Technician

 Readings/Assignments

-Lab - Reviewing a Filled RX
+Hands-On Lab Activity: Reviewing a Filled Prescription

 Objectives